 Inle Lake Myanmar Things To Do

-There are several outdoorsy things to do in Inle Lake.
-Hiking, cycling, and an Inle Lake boat tour are among the most popular activities.
+There are several outdoors activities in Inle Lake.
+Hiking, cycling, and an Inle Lake boat tour are among the most popular.
 Most people spend 2-3 days, but the area is definitely worth more time if you want to relax and take it easy.

 Apart from the beautiful nature, there are plenty of temples and monasteries in the wider area.
 If you have just been to Bagan, you might not be too interested in exploring all of them, but some are quite unique.